timeplus-io/proton/examples/onebrc/README.md

 ## Timeplus Proton
 Timeplus Proton is a purpose-built streaming analytics engine that comes bundled with [two data stores](https://docs.timeplus.com/proton-architecture#data-storage):
 - Timeplus NativeLog data store for real-time streaming queries and;
-- ClickHouse data store for historical queries.
+- A historical data store, powered by ClickHouse, for fast batch queries.

 Since the input data for the `1brc` is a static 13GB CSV file and not a streaming data source, we will simply adapt the solution written in the ClickHouse SQL dialect so it can work inside Timeplus Proton for this demo.